bigcrav/plane-tracker/README.md

 # Project Overview

 This project is based on [Colin Waddell's work](https://github.com/ColinWaddell/its-a-plane-python), with some additional features I’ve added.

-## Clock Screen:
-- Displays time, date, current temperature, and a 3-day forecast.
-- The current temperature color is based on the current humidity level on a gradient of white-blue.
-- Time changes color at sunrise and sunset.
-- The date shows moon phases with a purple-to-white gradient.
-It gradually becomes white on the right until the full moon, then fades white on the left as the moon wanes.
-- The display dims at predefined times, set in the config file.
-- You can switch between 12hr/24hr time and choose imperial or metric units.

 ## Flight Tracker Screen:
 - Displays the origin and destination airport codes, with distances to both airports.